bbauska/UofM-AdvStyling/readme.md

   style="width:25%"
   alt="Logos for Bootstrap 5 and 4." />
 </p>
-Hi, everybody.
+<p>Hi, everybody.
 Let&apos;s talk about Bootstrap 4 and 5.
 In this class I&apos;ve
 been talking about Bootstrap 3 exclusively.
 Those are the materials I covered in the slides, and that&apos;s where the classes came from.
 But now that Bootstrap 4 & 5 are available does it matter?
 How will it affect